secretstartups/handbook/support/support-ops/training/zendesk-apps.html.md

 ## How to update a Zendesk App

+**Note**: As of 2021-09-21, Zendesk has changed the location of the Apps management pages.
+They are now located in the Admin Center, which you can locate by clicking the four squares in the top-right of the page and clicking the Admin Center link.
+After doing so, you can locate the Apps management pages under `Apps and integrations` > `Apps` > `Zendesk Support apps`.
+Once you access the management pages, the steps to create/edit/etc. are the same.

 To update an app, you edit the code and the version (found in the manifest.json file) and package it up using `zat package`.

-After doing so, go to the Zendesk admin panel (the gear icon on the left-hand side), then click the `Manage` link under the `Apps` section (at the top of the left-hand side).
+After doing so, go to the Admin Center, which you can locate by clicking the four squares in the top-right of the page and clicking the Admin Center link.
+After doing so, you can locate the Apps management pages under `Apps and integrations` > `Apps` > `Zendesk Support apps`.
 On this page, locate the app you are updating, hover over it, and click the down arrow that appears (next to a gear icon).
 Click the `Update` option to proceed.

 From here, it is basically the same as creating a new app.
 You select the file from your local computer, click the black `Upload` link, and the app updates.

 ## How to deactivate a Zendesk App

-To deactivate an app, go to the Zendesk admin panel (the gear icon on the left-hand side), then click the `Manage` link under the `Apps` section (at the top of the left-hand side).
+**Note**: As of 2021-09-21, Zendesk has changed the location of the Apps management pages.
+They are now located in the Admin Center, which you can locate by clicking the four squares in the top-right of the page and clicking the Admin Center link.
+After doing so, you can locate the Apps management pages under `Apps and integrations` > `Apps` > `Zendesk Support apps`.
+Once you access the management pages, the steps to create/edit/etc. are the same.

+To deactivate an app, go to the Admin Center, which you can locate by clicking the four squares in the top-right of the page and clicking the Admin Center link.
+After doing so, you can locate the Apps management pages under `Apps and integrations` > `Apps` > `Zendesk Support apps`.
 On this page, locate the app you are updating, hover over it, and click the down arrow that appears (next to a gear icon).
 Click the `Uninstall` option to proceed.
 A pop-up will ask you to confirm the uninstall process.
 Click the blue `Uninstall` button to confirm.

 ## Testing